 |14||Least Squares Regression.
 Implicit Bias and Implicit Regularization||Notes » Slides » Video »|

 |15||Stochastic Multi-Armed Bandit Problem and Algorithms||Notes » Slides » Video »|

 |16||Minimax Lower Bounds and Hypothesis Testing||Notes » Slides » Video »|

-Part C/OMMS exam papers and solutions can be found on WebLearn, following this link (searching for "Algorithmic Foundations of Learning") and this link (Part C -> SC10), respectively.
+Part C/OMMS exam papers and solutions can be found on WebLearn, following this link (searching for "Algorithmic Foundations of Learning") and this link (section "SC10 Algorithmic Foundations of Learning"), respectively.
 MSc exam papers and solutions can be found on WebLearn, following this link (searching for "Principles of Statistical Analysis") and this link, respectively.